SAFEGUARDING/CHILD PROTECTION POLICY

 In the interests of safety and protection, staff and therapist one-to-one appointments with children and young people must be arranged for a time when there is more than one person in the building.

-Visitors should not be allowed entry to the building unless you are confident that it is safe to do so e.g. a maintenance person.
+Visitors are not allowed entry to the building unless the concerned personnel are confident that it is safe to do so e.g. a maintenance person.

 Visitors are to be escorted by a staff member or volunteer to where they need to be in the building, and they are to be escorted out when their business in the building is complete.